-Sadly, as the popularity of online and mobile sports betting grows, so does the risk of developing a gambling addiction.
+As the popularity of online and mobile sports betting grows, so does the risk of developing a gambling addiction.

 How Sports Betting Can Turn Into an Addiction

-All gamblers begin the same way — with the idea of fast money.
-Sports betting always starts as a form of entertainment.
+All gamblers begin the same way — with the idea of making some fast money.
+Sports betting usually starts as a form of entertainment.
 However, for those prone to addictive behaviors, this pastime can set the stage for heartbreak.
 Whether due to an underlying mental health issue or other factors, certain people are more prone to gambling addictions, just like some are more at risk for drug or alcohol misuse.

 Online sports betting calls for restraint, planning and budgeting.
 If you’re unable to control your betting habits, your sports gambling pastime can quickly spiral out of control.